-63. When a complaint is received which is not set out in the form at appendix B1, the bishop through a member of his staff should take steps to ascertain from the person complaining whether it is intended to be a formal complaint for disciplinary purposes; if it is so intended, it is good practice for the complainant to be invited to resubmit the complaint using the form \$10(3) at appendix B1 and to be advised that written evidence (if not so far r4, r6, r7 submitted) must be provided to support any formal complaint.
+64. When a complaint or grievance is received which is not set out in the form at appendix B1, the bishop through a member of his staff should take steps to ascertain from the person complaining whether it is intended to be a formal complaint for disciplinary purposes; if it is so intended, it is good practice for the complainant to be invited to resubmit the complaint using rd the form at B1 and to be advised that written evidence (if not so far s10(3) submitted) must be provided to support any formal complaint.